Covid 19 coronavirus: What you need to know about Wednesday's big developments

-The Government has backed down on their initial ruling for funerals ahead of the start of alert level 2 tomorrow, while warnings and predictions emerge about tomorrow's much-anticipated Budget.
+As New Zealand records another day of no new coronavirus cases, Cabinet is confirmed to review the rules and restrictions currently in place at alert level 2.
 Get all the important news and read the full stories in the links below.

 Key developments in NZ